OWASP/www-chapter-yola/index.md

 Our mission and main priority is to create Cyber Security Awareness and build a community with Secure Web Applications.
 We invite you to be part of this community project.

 ## Participation
-The Open World Wide (OWW
-) is a nonprofit foundation that works to improve the security of software.
-All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 Chapters are led by local leaders in accordance with the [Chapters Policy](/www-policy/operational/chapters).
 Financial contributions should only be made online using the authorized online donation button.